-If this is a straightforward case of administering medication the Medical Needs Manager will work with the parents to complete the a Independent Healthcare Plan and the Medical Needs Manager will then manage the student's needs over the longer term.
+If this is a straightforward case of administering medication the Medical Needs Manager will work with the parents to complete either a 'Parental Agreement for Setting to Administer Medicine' form when they bring in the medication or if needs are more complex then an Independent Healthcare Plan will be completed.
+This will allow the Medical Needs Manager to then manage the student's needs over the longer term.

-Where a student's medical needs require more than simply administering medication a case conference may be held to discuss the student's needs and to see if the UTC can help manage these needs.
+Where a student's medical needs are extremely complex or where specialist training is required a case conference may be held to discuss the student's needs and to see if the UTC can help manage these needs.
 Case conferences can involve the Medical Needs Manager, health professionals, key pastoral staff, the Director of Pastoral Care, the school nurse and the Health and Safety officer depending upon the needs being discussed.